Blond Angel case: Quality of international news coverage

-As for the international media, according to Natasha Dukach's analysis on the Fair Observer website, they did not sufficiently verify the information produced by the Greek press and repeated a biased presentation of the case, contributing to the promotion of stereotypes.
-These included their silence on the fact that little Maria's ethnic origin had been stated from the outset of the investigation by the couple who raised her; or the propagation of false information, such as the assertion that the child's biological mother had taken the initiative to claim maternity, when she was only identified following a search and after DNA tests had ruled out all putative parents.
+According to Natasha Dukach's analysis on for the Fair Observer, they did not sufficiently verify the information produced by the Greek press and repeated a biased presentation of the case, contributing to the promotion of stereotypes.
+These included their silence on the fact that Maria's ethnic origin had been stated from the outset of the investigation by the couple who raised her; or the propagation of false information, such as the assertion that the child's biological mother had taken the initiative to claim maternity, when she was only identified following a search and after DNA tests had ruled out all putative parents.
 Krystal Thomas, author of an academic work on the situation of the Romani in the European Union, highlighted how Maria's "mystery", by occupying the headlines, put these populations under the gaze of the rest of the international community: her instant disappearance, without any analysis of the negative stereotypes that had been disseminated, ultimately led to increased discontent.

-Estrella Israël-Garzón and Ricardo Ángel Pomares-Pastor, respectively professor and researcher in communication sciences, for their part studied how the affair was covered by the television news of several European public channels (BBC, France 2, Rai 1 and La 1), from October 19 to 22, 2013.
-The main finding is that the presentation of the news contributed to the stigmatization of the populations involved, notably through an ethnicization of the facts contrary to the quality standards in use.
+Estrella Israël-Garzón and Ricardo Ángel Pomares-Pastor, professor and researcher in communication sciences respectively, for their part, studied how the affair was covered by the television news of several European public channels (BBC, France 2, Rai 1 and La 1), from 19 October to 22 October 2013.
+The main finding was that the presentation of the news contributed to the stigmatisation of the populations involved, notably through an ethnicization of the facts contrary to the quality standards in use.

-The stigmatization was evident first and foremost in the images presented.
+The stigmatisation was evident first and foremost in the images presented.
 Views of the Farsala encampment reveal the group's marginality.
-In the photographs in which Christos Salis and Eleftheria Dimopoulou are shown with the little girl, they are shown side by side, their gazes parallel, as if they didn't know each other.
-The front and side portraits of both parents, obviously taken by police officers, criminalize them from the outset.
-The shots of the child are almost all serious and sad.
-Two of them, commented Isabelle Ligner on the association website Dépêches tsiganes, operate in a "before/after" mode: while the first showed her in crumpled tracksuits, her head disheveled and her face dirty, the second, where a smile appears on a clean face topped by a well-coiffed head of hair, suggested how the good treatment lavished on her by the authorities contrasted with the negligence of the Romani couple.
+In the photographs in which Christos Salis and Eleftheria Dimopoulou are shown with Maria, they are shown side by side, their gazes parallel, as if they did not know each other.
+The mugshots of both parents, taken by police officers, criminalise them from the outset.
+The photos of the child are almost all serious and sad-looking.
+Two of them, commented Isabelle Ligner, writing for Dépêches tsiganes, operate in a "before and after" mode: while the first photo showed her dressed in crumpled tracksuits, with her hair and her face dirty, the second photo, showing the child smiling, washed, and dressed in clean clothes, suggested how the good the treatment lavished on her by the charity caring for her contrasted with the negligence of the Romani couple.